JudeYu99/academic-website/content/post/gene_evolution/index.md

 ## Inspiration and Outstretch

 - New genes and new functional mutant genes belong to the new functional genetic information that is constantly generated during the dynamic evolution of the genome.
 - Dr. Jianhai Chen summarized the relationship between evolution and biology as following:
 	Biology is a sub-discipline of evolutionary science.
 Many people think that evolutionary science is a branch of biology, but it seems the truth is the opposite one.
 Evolution covers a much broader range, obviously.
 Organisms that do not conform to the laws of evolution do not exist, or have been eliminated or are about to be eliminated.
 Neither does an environment that does not conform to the laws of biological origin.
 With the idea of evolution, many questions can be thought through more thoroughly.
-- Identification of the origin of new genes.
-	It is currently believed that there are at least 12 structural evolution patterns for new genes:
+- It is currently believed that there are at least 12 structural evolution patterns in identification of the origin of new genes.
 	1. Reverse transcription (RNA originated novel genes);
 	2. Exon shuffling, DNA duplication, gene fusion, frameshift mutation, alternative splicing, non-coding RNA mutation, pseudogene RNA regulator (DNA originated novel genes)；
 	3. De Novo new genes, etc.